bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 generates a `check` event.

 ## `<BucketProvider>` component

+The `<BucketProvider>` initializes the Bucket SDK, fetch features and start listening for automated feedback survey events.
+The component can be configured using a number of props:

 - `publishableKey` is used to connect the provider to an _environment_ on Bucket.
 Find your `publishableKey` under [environment settings](https://app.bucket.co/envs/current/settings/app-environments) in Bucket,
 - `company`, `user` and `otherContext` make up the _context_ that is used to determine if a feature is enabled or not. `company` and `user` contexts are automatically transmitted to Bucket servers so the Bucket app can show you which companies have access to which features etc.